blongngo28/ECG5000/README.md

  - Step 1 : Understand some basic mathematical concepts and knowledges in AI and then try to code some basic math in Python
  - Step 2 : Learn some machine learning models and available library which are useful for anomaly detection mission
  - Step 3 : Read the paper and investigate what this paper contributes to our AI society
- - Step 4 : Try to code it by yourself before read the code files in here.
+ - Step 4 : Try to code it by yourself before read the code files in here

 4. Datasets : The datasets taken from paper taken from this link here : https://www.kaggle.com/datasets/salsabilahmid/ecg50000/code